-It is vital that the employee review processes and outcomes are made clear to each staff member from the date of employment.
-Job descriptions should be complete, clear, and concise, leaving no doubt in the employee’s mind as to what the position’s function and role is.
+The employee review processes and outcomes must be made clear to each staff member from the date of employment.
+Job descriptions should be complete, clear, and concise, leaving no doubt in the employee’s mind about the position’s function and role.

 For this to occur, management (right up to the CEO and owner of the company) must set up well-defined job roles at the outset of the job creation (and advertisement) process.
 Any ambiguity will cause confusion resulting in the reduced capacity by the employee to perform the job functions properly.

-It is essential that communication between members of staff and management (as well as each other) is kept open, honest, and respectful.
+Communication between staff members and management (as well as each other) must be kept open, honest, and respectful.
 Putting this principle into practice will go a long way towards ensuring that the employee appraisal process remains a positive process.

 Otherwise, companies run the risk of the process degenerating into a disrespectful fight between staff and management.
 And, the negative relationship between the different levels of employees in the organization will result in reduced employee capacity and output.